-How to TRICK your customers into wanting to keep using your product so you can reduce your SaaS churn rate?
+Want to know how to TRICK your customers into wanting to keep using your product so you can reduce your SaaS churn rate?

 Okay, so someone asked me what I thought about SaaS companies that don’t let you cancel your subscription with the push of a button on the site.